 Originally, the anxiety was the fear of the coercive agencies in childhood, mostly represented by the parents.
 Whenever the parents disapprove of a certain action or feeling of the child—and this happens repeatedly—the child learns, out of fear of this disapproval and also out of love for the parents, to suppress and finally repress this particular action or feeling.
 However, the disapproval becomes internalized in time as part of the child's own superego.
 So eventually, whenever a situation provokes this particular action or emotional state, the child's own superego disapproves and, in fact, punishes the child with guilt, shame, and other painful affects.
 The fear becomes a fear of one's own superego.
 The child, out of this fear of the superego and the punishment, learns to defend himself the way he did with his parents.
 He represses the particular action or feeling.
 He cuts off his awareness from his own impulses, feelings, and actions.
 For this to be effective, the whole operation must become unconscious and automatic.
 The unconscious remains unconscious out of fear of the superego and to defend against its attacks.
 Thus, the superego becomes the inner coercive agency that guards the status quo of the personality.

-Unconscious Beliefs About Commitment
+Unconscious Beliefs About Commitment to the Work

 To commit to the Work so that you can find yourself does not make sense to most people because of their unconscious beliefs about commitment.
 “What do you mean, commit myself?” asks the unconscious.
 “If I commit myself, what will be left of me?”
 We know from our Work how acute and compelling these anxieties are.
 We recognize that many of these anxieties are unconscious; at first we don’t even know they exist.
 They just influence us.
 We can see this in relationships.
 We know how hard it is to commit ourselves in relationships even when we feel that we have found the person we’ve been looking for and our troubles should now be over.
 The unconscious says, “Wait a minute!
 What’s going to happen to me now?”
 These same unconscious conflicts surface when you want to commit yourself to the Work.
 So we see that it has been difficult to do the Work because the commitment, the will, the understanding are generally not available due to repressed fears and resistances that are completely unconscious, that control our behavior, and that get stronger if we push against them.